-If you receive a diagnosis of HIV/AIDS, several types of tests can help your doctor determine what stage of the disease you have.
-These tests include:
+If you receive a diagnosis of HIV/AIDS, several tests can help your health care provider determine the stage of your disease and the best treatment, including:

-- CD4 count.
-CD4 cells are a type of white blood cell that's specifically targeted and destroyed by HIV.
-Even if you have no symptoms, HIV infection progresses to AIDS when your CD4 count dips below 200.
+- CD4 T cell count.
+CD4 T cells are white blood cells that are specifically targeted and destroyed by HIV.
+Even if you have no symptoms, HIV infection progresses to AIDS when your CD4 T cell count dips below 200.

 Tests for complications

-Your doctor might also order lab tests to check for other infections or complications, including:
+Your health care provider might also order lab tests to check for other infections or complications, including:

 - Liver or kidney damage